Updated: Why HWRC Booking Systems Make Financial Sense

 In reality, there is no silver bullet for overcoming these budget shortfalls.

-However, one approach (in particular) has grown in popularity, with ~50% of councils now using a HWRC booking system to generate cost efficiencies.
+However, one approach has grown in popularity, with over 50% of councils now using a HWRC booking system to generate cost efficiencies.

 Kent, West Sussex, and Western Riverside.